jadjoubran/laravel-ng-artisan-generators/README.md

 php artisan ng:service name    #New service inside angular/services/
 ```

-Theese commands will create new directories and files for AngularJS front-end.
+Theese commands will create new directories and files for AngularJS front-end in new ES6 syntax.
 If not present, commands will create index files (i.e.: `index.components.js`) and, if enabled, new created classes will be imported.

 Configurations are editable in `config\generators.php`.
 See below for details.